Diocese of Springfield in Illinois: 1863 to 1923

 Juncker died in 1868.
 By the time of his death, the Diocese of Alton had 125 churches, over 100 priests, and 80,000 Catholics.

-Pius IX appointed Peter Baltes of the Diocese of Chicago as the second bishop of Alton in 1869.
+Pius IX appointed Peter Baltes of Chicago as the second bishop of Alton in 1869.
 Baltes quickly instituted a constitution that outlined practices with all the parishes.
 Baltes issued a pastoral letter in 1879 that banned Catholics in his diocese from reading newspapers or journals that criticized the Catholic Church.
 He banned contemporary music from church services, replacing it with the Gregorian chant and Cecilian music.
+The Hospital Sisters of St. Francis in 1878 established St. Mary's Hospital in Decatur.
+Today it is HSHS St. Mary's Hospital.

-By the end of his tenure, the diocese included 109,000 Catholics, 177 priests, 126 parishes and 77 missions, 13 hospitals, three orphanages, two homes for the elderly, two men's colleges, a boys' high school, nine girls' academies, and 102 parochial schools with 11,000 students.
+By the end of Baltes' tenure, the diocese included 109,000 Catholics, 177 priests, 126 parishes and 77 missions, 13 hospitals, three orphanages, two homes for the elderly, two men's colleges, a boys' high school, nine girls' academies, and 102 parochial schools with 11,000 students.

 In January 1884, 27 religious sisters died in a fire at the Convent of the Sisters of Notre Dame in Belleville.
 Baltes attended the funeral mass there, but was too sick to celebrate it.

 After Baltes died in 1886, Pope Leo XIII appointed James Ryan from the Diocese of Peoria as the third bishop of Alton.
 During his 35-year tenure, Ryan established 40 new churches and six hospitals; the Catholic population of the diocese increased from 70,000 to over 87,000.
 He held the first diocesan synod in February 1889.